Using Pillar Pages to Make Old Content More Accessible

 You just need to spend some time reworking your older content to make it more accessible to your visitors.
 After all, it’s possible that you have a lot of great content — users just might not know it exists because they can only access it by going page by page through your blog posts.

-How Do you Bring Old Content Front and Center?
+How Do You Bring Old Content Front and Center?

 One way to resolve this is by building out a pillar page.